CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Mathematics 11 or 12

-This pathway is designed for students who pursue the Mathematics, Sciences and Business subjects in the post-secondary programs.
+Description: This pathway is designed for students who pursue the Mathematics, Sciences and Business subjects in the post-secondary programs.
 This course is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into post-secondary programs that require the study of theoretical calculus.
 Topics include algebra and real number system, powers with rational exponents, quadratics, radical, polynomial, rational, linear and financial literacy, and trigonometry.
-At the end of this course, students are prepared for Pre-Calculus 12.
+Students should be able to perform basic operations without a calculator on numbers up to 20.
+Additionally, students are recommended to be highly proficient in using mathematical algorithms to solve equations.
+Students must have a good understanding of the basic Trigonometric functions.
+The main goal of this course is to have students solidify their understanding of factoring, completing the square, and solving and graphing trigonometric equations.

 Recommendations: